-At the time of her death, Hatnofer was a short, rather stout grandmother of about sixtya "good old age” in Egyptian terms.
+At the time of her death, Hatnefer was a short, rather stout grandmother of about sixty—a “good old age” in Egyptian terms.
 Just over five feet tall, with a delicate bone structure, she must have been quite attractive as a young woman.
-On special occasions, she probably wore her dark brown, naturally curly hair in braids similar to those seen on a statuette of one of her contemporaries (26.7.1404) that is now in the Museum’s collection.
-In order to achieve the volume necessary for this hairstyle, Hatnofer would have augmented her own hair with supplementary braids of the same color.
+On special occasions, she probably wore her dark brown, naturally curly hair in braids similar to those seen on a statuette of one of her contemporaries that is now in the Museum’s collection (26.7.1404).
+In order to achieve the volume necessary for this hairstyle, Hatnefer would have augmented her own hair with supplementary braids of the same color.
 Even after her death, when her mummy was being prepared for burial, scores of dark brown supplementary braids were woven into her white hair in an imitation of the style of her youth.

-Like all Egyptians, men as well as women, Hatnofer would have used various kinds of cosmetics, including oils and unguents to protect her skin from the dryness of the Upper Egyptian climate.
+Like all Egyptians, men as well as women, Hatnefer would have used various kinds of cosmetics, including oils and unguents to protect her skin from the dryness of the Upper Egyptian climate.
 She also would have outlined her eyes with kohl, a blue, green, or black powder of ground minerals that was thought to enhance the eyes’ beauty while protecting them from the sun’s glare.
-In order to apply her makeup and admire her handiwork, Hatnofer had several mirrors (36.3.69,.13) made of highly polished bronze or silver set into wood or metal handles.
+In order to apply her makeup and admire her handiwork, Hatnefer had several mirrors (36.3.69; 36.3.13) made of highly polished bronze or silver set into wood or metal handles.
 She also owned a bronze razor, which was found with other cosmetic implements inside a basket in her tomb (36.3.189,.190,.199).

-Three wooden chests containing a total of seventy-six long, fringed sheets of linen (36.3.56,.54,.111) were found in Hatnofer's tomb.
-Ranging from fourteen to fifty-four feet in length, the sheets had seen much wear, and some had been mended.
+Three wood chests containing a total of seventy-six long, fringed sheets of linen (36.3.56,.54,.111) were found in Hatnefer’s tomb.
+Ranging from 14 to 54 feet in length, the sheets had seen much wear, and some had been mended.
 Before being placed in the chests, the individual pieces of fabric had been laundered, pressed, and carefully folded into neat rectangles.
-Among the other objects associated with Hatnofer's tomb was a leather tambourine that was found just outside the entrance.
-Although it may have been used in the funerary ritual performed at her burial, the instrument was probably one of Hatnofer's personal possessions.
+Among the other objects associated with Hatnefer’s tomb was a leather tambourine that was found just outside the entrance.
+Although it may have been used in the funerary ritual performed at her burial, the instrument was probably one of Hatnefer’s personal possessions.
 In ancient Egypt, just as today, music enriched all spheres of life, from the family home to the temples of the gods.